Varun822468/Ecommerce-Sales-Dashboard/README.md

 We hope this dashboard provides valuable insights for Ecommerce-Sales.
 Feel free to explore the visualizations and use the interactive features to gain a deeper understanding of the data.
 Happy analyzing!

+**ECommerce-Sales-Analysis-Excel**

+Welcome to the Myntra Sales Dashboard repository!
+This project was created using Microsoft Excel to provide a comprehensive overview of Myntra's sales performance across multiple business dimensions.

+**Project Objective**
+The primary goal of this project was to help the management team of Myntra make data-driven decisions by visualizing sales, customer behavior, product demand, and regional performance through an interactive and insightful Excel dashboard.
+This tool enables stakeholders to quickly identify trends, performance gaps, and growth opportunities.

+**Getting Started**
+To open and explore this dashboard, please ensure you have Microsoft Excel (2016 or later) installed.

+No external plugins or software required.

+**Data Source**
+The sales data is stored in an Excel spreadsheet with multiple dimensions such as states, customers, categories, and payment modes.
+The following steps were followed in the project:

+Extract the Data: Raw sales data was sourced in structured Excel format.

+Transform the Data: Excel formulas and pivot tables were used to clean, summarize, and format the data.

+Load into Dashboard: The transformed data was visualized using Pivot Charts, Slicers, and interactive elements.

+**Project Learning**
+During the course of this project, the following key skills and techniques were utilized:

+**Interactive Dashboard Creation**: Created a clean and intuitive Excel dashboard that enables users to explore sales metrics effortlessly.

+**Data Modeling and Transformation**: Used Excel functions to structure raw data for analysis.

+**Visualization Techniques**: Implemented dynamic charts such as bar charts, pie charts, donut charts, and line graphs.

+**Filters and Slicers**: Added slicers for real-time filtering of payment methods, states, and categories.

+**Insightful KPIs**: Displayed key performance indicators like total sales amount and profit.

+**Acknowledgments**
+Special thanks to the Excel community forums, data visualization experts, and online resources that provided insights and techniques for creating professional dashboards.
+This project aims to deliver a clear and actionable overview of Myntra's e-commerce performance.